OUR STORY

 We believe that nature and nurture both play a large role in the foundation of a good Labrador.
 Temperament is passed on through the parents and early experiences shape the dog's personality.
 Our dogs are carefully chosen based on the environments they were bred in, the temperaments of their parents, and their individual personalities.
 Both the sire and the dam have been selected due to their excellent temperaments, trainability, intelligence and appearance.
 It is our belief that a puppy raised in a stimulating environment with close contact with humans and other animals creates a well adjusted, happy, trainable dog.
 A lack of socialization leads to a puppy that is fearful of human contact, new places, and new sounds.

 Our mission is to produce the healthiest puppies possible.
 Our litters are purebred puppies that come from AKC registered parents.
-The dogs are fed a high quality, grain free diet to ensure their nutritional needs are met.
+The dogs are fed a high quality diet to ensure their nutritional needs are met.
 Our litters are extensively researched before breeding takes place.
 Adults are not bred until they have been deemed to be healthy and free of genetic defect.
 The hope is to reduce the incidence of genetic disease through responsible breeding.
 Each parent has been proven to be free of six diseases common to the Labrador population and has their DNA on file with the AKC.
 Our dogs are chosen based on their temperaments, the temperaments of their parents, and their health histories.

 Read our reviews on Google. -- View Testimonials -- Read about Our Setup -- Learn How Your Puppy is Raised -- Upcoming Litters